joshp23/Gnoted/README.md

 ###SETUP - this setup assumes that your webserver is apache

-1. Copy the Noted main folder (this repository) to your web server.
-See the provided alias example (noted.conf) to put this in the web path.
+1. Copy the Gnoted main folder (this repository) to your web server.
+See the provided alias example (gnoted.conf) to put this in the web path.

-2. Get Gnote/Tomboy noted into the path of Noted.
+2. Get Gnote/Tomboy noted into the path of Gnoted.
 There are two ways to do this.

 	2a.
 Link Tomboy Notes' or Gnote's actual note folder as a folder named 'notes' to main folder.
 If you do this.